i1li/i1li.github.io/README.md

 -   Improves navigation and accessibility by providing a sticky header and a convenient way to return to the top of the page.
 -   The sticky header adjusts its style based on the scroll position, becoming more compact as the user scrolls down.
 -   A "scroll to top" button appears after a certain scroll threshold, allowing users to quickly return to the top of the page with a single click.

 ### Efficiency and Minimalism

 -   The code demonstrates efficient use of native JavaScript APIs to achieve functionality often reliant on external libraries, showcasing a minimalist approach that reduces load times and dependency overhead.
 -   By combining CSS class toggles, native browser APIs, and simple event handling, it achieves a responsive, user-friendly SPA experience with minimal code.

-This SPA implementation is a testament to the power of modern JavaScript and browser capabilities, allowing developers to create rich, interactive web applications without heavy reliance on frameworks or libraries.
+This SPA implementation is a testament to the power of modern JavaScript and browser capabilities, allowing easy creation of rich, interactive web applications without any reliance on frameworks or libraries.

 Custom components included:
 ### [Lightest Youtube Embed](https://github.com/i1li/lightest-youtube-embed)